pythondevop12/aws-masterclass-notes/aws-networking/vpc_peering_complete_guide.md

 ✅ Plan unique CIDRs BEFORE creating VPCs
 ✅ Update route tables on BOTH sides
 ✅ Update security groups at the destination
-✅ Enable DNS resolution if using private hostnames
-❌ No transitive routing — use Transit Gateway at scale ❌ Max 125 peering connections per VPC

 ```

 ---